SharonneKemboi/SharonneKemboi/README.md

   I'm a Data Analyst from Nairobi, Kenya
   <br>
   <br>
-  🔬 I'm currently studying Software Development and Data Science in Moringa School and Azubi Africa Program
+  🔬 I'm currently studying Software Development,CyberSecurity, Solution Architecture and Data Science in Moringa School, Microsoft GOL, AWS-SheBuilds and Azubi Africa Program respectively
   <br>
   <br>
   🎓 I graduated from Multimedia University Of Kenya with a Degree in Business Information Technology